top of page

 Eligibility: Current high school juniors and seniors from underrepresented populations anywhere in the United States can participate in the 5-week virtual summer research experience.

-As part of the five-week virtual internship, you will participate in activities like educational presentations, basic laboratory experiments and techniques, mentorship training, professional development training, and networking with professionals in the healthcare industry.
-You will work collaboratively on projects, receive guidance from experts in the field, and present your findings at the end of the program.
-You can check out the past projects here.
+The John Hopkins Internship in Brain Sciences (JHIBS) is a prestigious opportunity for high school students interested in biology and neurological science.
+This five-week program offers the opportunity to engage in brain science research.
+As part of the five-week virtual internship, you will participate in educational presentations, basic laboratory experiments and techniques, mentorship training, professional development training, and networking events with professionals in healthcare.
+You will work collaboratively on projects and present your findings at the end of the program.
+You can check out past projects here.
+To learn more about this program, check out our complete guide here.

 Location: Rady Children’s Hospital, San Diego, CA